jonnyweatherly/aajonusnet/md/QNA/Q&A Of November 18, 2007.md

 Q: I do, I have two questions …what is a great detoxifier for the lungs?

 A: One of the best detoxes for anything is coconut cream, okay?
-Have any fruitalong with that, tomatoes and coconut cream are a good combination for the lungs.
+Have any fruit along with that, tomatoes and coconut cream are a good combination for the lungs.
 Ice cream is wonderful for cleaning the lungs, if there’s lime or lemon in it.
 Eating raw ice cream.